Information for F-1 Students

 Visa Expiration

 Your visa is valid for travel up until the expiration date.
-Once the visa expires you are not required to receive a new visa as long as you maintain your F-1 status within the U.S. A valid F-1 visa is only required for re-entry into the U.S.
+Once the visa expires, you are not required to receive a new visa if you maintain your F-1 status within the U.S. A valid F-1 visa is only required for re-entry into the U.S.

-• Most recent SEVIS I-20 with current signature on page 2 by an International Student Advisor
+• Most recent I-20 with current signature on page 2 by an International Student Advisor

 • Valid passport – valid for at least six months from date of return to US

-• Unexpired F-1 visa in your passport – exception see Automatic Visa Revalidation on ISS webpage
+• An unexpired F-1 visa in your passport

 • Proof of financial support (sometimes requested at the Port of Entry)

-• Proof of registration for current or upcoming semester (if possible)
+• Proof of registration for the current or upcoming semester

 Employment

 F-1 students may work no more than 20 hours per week on campus when classes are in session and full-time during official university breaks (summer and winter breaks) [8 CFR 214.2(f)(9)].
-You cannot work off-campus, including unpaid work experiences, without PRIOR authorization from ISS and U.S. Immigration.
-Off campus work authorization for an F-1 student must be in the form of Curricular Practical Training, Optional Practical Training (Pre or Post Completion), or Severe Economic Hardship.
-Unauthorized employment will result in the termination of your immigration record.
+You cannot work off-campus, including unpaid work experiences, without PRIOR authorization from ISS.
+Off-campus work authorization for an F-1 student must be in the form of Curricular Practical Training (CPT), Optional Practical Training (Pre or Post Completion OPT), or Severe Economic Hardship.
+Unauthorized employment will result in the termination of your SEVIS record, which will end your F-1 status immediately.

 Program Completion

-Upon completion of your academic program you must do one of the following:
+Upon completion of your academic program, you must do one of the following within 60 days:

-• Enter a new academic program at FDU
+• Enter a new academic program of study at FDU

-• Apply (or have already applied) for a Change of Status with U.S. Citizenship and Immigration Services (USCIS)
+• Apply for a Change of Status with U.S. Citizenship and Immigration Services (USCIS)

 Note the completion date listed on your I-20.

-While students may have achieved the TOEFL and/or other English Proficiency scores required for admission, further development in English proficiency may be necessary to support academic achievement and to ensure effective progress in the student’s chosen academic program.
+While students may have achieved a TOEFL, IELTS, Duolingo, and/or other English proficiency score required for admission, further development in English proficiency may be necessary to support academic achievement and to ensure effective progress in the student’s chosen academic program.

-The United States Department of Homeland Security SEVP Branch mandated in October 2016 that English language support courses are not permitted to count toward full time study for immigration registration.
+English language support courses are not permitted to count toward full-time study for SEVIS record registration.

-Although at FDU EPS courses are considered 3 credit courses that can be used toward your university full time study registration and therefore eligible toward your scholarship, they do not count as part of a full time study for immigration status.
+Although at FDU EPS, courses are considered 3 credit courses that can be used toward full-time course registration, they do not count toward full-time study for F-1 visa status.

-If you are placed into EPS you must understand the below full time study rules.
+If you are placed into EPS, you must understand the following rules:

-• In your first semester if you are registered for less than 9 Graduate degree credits or less than 12 Undergraduate degree credits + the EPS Course you will be approved for a one semester Reduced Course Load for “English Support.”
+• In your first semester, if you are registered for less than 9 Graduate degree credits or less than 12 Undergraduate degree credits in addition to the EPS Course, you will be approved for a one-semester Reduced Course Load for “English Support.”

 • You may only be approved for a Reduced Course Load for English Support or Academic Difficulty for one semester.
-Therefore, the only other semester you may be less than full time is your final semester – or for a medical issue.
+Therefore, the only other semester you may be less than full-time is your final semester or for a documented medical issue that must be approved by ISS.

-• If you must retake EPS you must take a full academic course load with – 9 credits (Grad) or 12 credits (UG) plus EPS or you will be in violation of F-1 status.
+• If you must retake EPS after your first semester, you must take a full academic course load with 9 credits (Grad) or 12 credits (UG) in addition to EPS.
+That is 12 graduate or 15 undergraduate credits at minimum.

 1st Semester: Reduced Course Load Condition